cancer-genomics/artemis2024/README.md

 (4) docs - This contains html of the markdown files in analysis, as well as the generated figures.

+SessionInfo.Rmd in the analysis folder, and the corresponding html in the docs folder document the versions of packages used to compile this repo.

 This repository is available on Github, and may be run as a workflowr project to generate a webpage with all code and figures linked.
 [workflowr]: https://github.com/jdblischak/workflowr